LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

 **i509VCB**: OK, so give me a second to get my throat.
 OK, so Quilt in its current form was actually started in early February this year.
 We did have to go public I think in March, because we did run out of internal Github Action minutes.
 And well, I would definitely say it was worth going public when we did, because we were able to utilise the community more towards progressing Quilt at a faster rate.

-**CheaterCodes**: Another quick and easy question that we're going to move ahead I think. **Manzobotik** asks, "Does CHASM completely replace the ASMR prototype?"
+**CheaterCodes**: Another quick and easy question that we're going to move ahead I think. **Banzobotic** asks, "Does CHASM completely replace the ASMR prototype?"
 And **EarthComputer**, what's the answer?

 **EarthComputer**: Yes.